 A ConOps is never set in stone - it remains a "living document" that can be changed.
-For example, if Washington State were to undertake a pilot project, it might prove desirable to revise the ConOps afterward based on lessons learned during the pilot.
-Once the system commences operation complete with revenue collection, the ConOps will be mostly settled.
-Even then, however, it may be necessary to revisit the ConOps in future years based on any changes in policy, law, or regulation, or other significant changes in the way the system is run.
+For example, if Washington State were to undertake a test project, the ConOps might be revised afterward based on lessons learned.
+Even after the system is in place, it may be desirable to revisit the ConOps to account for changes such as policy, law, regulation, or other ways the system is run.